-Mesa Boogie Mark V 1x12 Combo - Black w/ Cream Grill
+Mesa Boogie Mark V 1x12 Combo, Custom Black and Cream Grill

 - DETAILED SPECS